mrgrain/cdk-esbuild/API.md

 ### EsbuildCode <a name="@mrgrain/cdk-esbuild.EsbuildCode"></a>

-Represents the a generic Esbuild Code bundle.
+Represents a generic esbuild code bundle.

+You should always use `TypeScriptCode` or `JavaScriptCode`.

 #### Initializers <a name="@mrgrain/cdk-esbuild.EsbuildCode.Initializer"></a>